translate/pootle/docs/developers/deprecation.rst

 So some rough "rules".
 These apply to features, management commands and settings.

 1. If it's **not released**.
-Drop it and tell others on `#pootle-dev
-   <irc://irc.freenode.net/#pootle-dev>`_.
-If it has settings add them to the
-   settings deprecation infrastructure to force removal if required.
+Drop it and tell others on `Pootle development channel <https://gitter.im/translate/dev>`_.
+If it has settings add them to the settings deprecation infrastructure to force removal if required.
 2. If it is **obsolete or replaced** with an equivalent then drop with no fanfare and add settings to the deprecation infrastructure so that an admin will remove settings from their settings files.
 Add to release notes if